 It is recommended that you upload a resume or curriculum vitae when completing your application.
 Dates help the Review Panel confirm that you meet the requirements.
 Your resume should highlight:

-You will receive a congratulatory letter and email if you have been approved or an email notification as to whether you have been deferred or denied.
+You will receive a congratulatory letter via email if you have been approved or an email notification as to whether you have been deferred or denied.

-About two weeks following a review panel meeting, an update report with the names of the newly elevated Senior members is published on the web as well as sent electronically to individual subscribers and group mailing lists comprised of Section chairs and newsletter editors.
+About two weeks following a review panel meeting, an update report with the names of the newly elevated Senior members is published and available for those who hold a volunteer position.

 Approved applicants will:

 - Have their name posted in the newly elevated Senior members report after all applicants have been notified

 - Receive a formal letter via email confirming grade elevation after approval

 - Receive a wood-and-bronze commemorative plaque and an opportunity to join a new IEEE Society of your choice for one calendar year